 - Pathways to Power: The Rise of Early Medieval Kingdoms in the North (PP)

-These programmes are interdisciplinary, bringing together colleagues from the College of Physical Sciences (CoPS), the College of Life Sciences and Medicine (CLSM) and the College of Arts and Social Sciences (CASS).
+These programmes were interdisciplinary, and brought together colleagues from the then, College of Physical Sciences (CoPS), the College of Life Sciences and Medicine (CLSM) and the College of Arts and Social Sciences (CASS).

-The North theme was established in June 2011 and is led by Professor Tim Ingold based in the School of Social Science and managed by 17 Project Board members, drawn from all three Colleges of the University with the long term aim of establishing an Aberdeen Institute for the North with its own building, centred on a Museum of the North to act as a magnet for researchers from around the world.
+The North theme was established in June 2011 and was led by Professor Tim Ingold based in the School of Social Science and was managed by 17 Project Board members, drawn from the then, three Colleges of the University with the long term aim of establishing an Aberdeen Institute for the North with its own building, centred on a Museum of the North to act as a magnet for researchers from around the world.

 Professor Timothy Ingold - The North Theme Leader